PhoebeIvana/final-project-ssf/README.md

 - GND to GND
 - Signal to Analog Pin A0

-### HX711 Weight Sensor Module
+### Piezo Weight Sensor Module
 - VCC to 5V
 - GND to GND
-- DT to Digital Pin 3
-- SCK to Digital Pin 2
+- PZ to Analog Pin 0

 ### Servo Motor
 - VCC to 5V